Lefkada’s draw is exceptional beach beauty. But is it for everyone?

 Sprawling over an elevated green studded with towering pine trees above, this tavern’s location above the lookout point for Egremni is hard to miss.
 Such a precious spot also happens to go hand-in-hand with excellent food.
 Succulent lamb, a stand-out moussaka, beef stifado, and chicken ala crème crowd-pleaser (with fries) devoured by the girls.
 As you wait for your meal, a toy-filled sand pit draws them happily away to leave you in a moment of Zen.
 There’s more – swings and a slide peek out from the foilafe of a mini playground steps below.
 It’s the kind of set-up that encourages families to linger.

-— ELENI TAVERN (Karya) —
+— ELENI TAVERNA (Karya) —

 — TAVERNA PANTAZIS (Nikiana) —